jacobhood/Challonge-DotNet/README.md

 ﻿# Challonge.NET

-Challonge.NET is a C# implementation of the Challonge!
+Challonge.NET is a C# implementation of the CHALLONGE!
 API built on .NET.

 ## Requirements